 - Examiners: Every examiner is different and scores in slightly different ways (for example, finding more critical errors or marking off extra points where another might have let it slide)

-Despite what you might thing, the DMV does not have pass quotas and examiners aren't out to get you.
+Despite what you might think, the DMV does not have pass quotas and examiners aren't out to get you.
 They just want you to be a safe driver.
 We all want you to be a safe driver.

-We've posted some of our data based on the thousands of road tests we've helped with directly to give you some insight into the process.
+We've posted some of our data based on the thousands of road tests we've helped with directions to give you some insight into the process.
 If you're feeling overwhelmed, don't worry it's normal.
 Check out some of our resources on our blog or YouTube or consider checking out our car and driver service for road tests.
 Remember, we can book your DMV appointment directly.